Lili Mizuno: 2020

 Mizuno started her 2020 season in February at the Rhythmic Challenge in Lake Placid, New York.
 Mizuno placed fourth all-around, behind Lennox Hopkins-Williams and ahead of Elena Shinohara.
 She was third with ball, fourth in hoop and ribbon, and seventh in clubs.
+The 2020 season was curtailed by the COVID-19 pandemic, and Mizuno, frustrated by three consecutive fifth-place finishes at the U.S. national championships, considered quitting the sport.
+However, in autumn 2020, Mizuno was invited to train with the national senior group, which had lost a member and needed a replacement, an experience that she said was enjoyable and invigorating.

 2021

-Mizuno was selected to represent the United States at the 2020 Summer Olympics alongside Camilla Feeley, Isabelle Connor, Nicole Sladkov, and Elizaveta Pletneva.
+In 2021, Mizuno competed as a member of the United States senior group, winning both the 2021 Rhythmic Challenge and 2021 USA Gymnastics Championships.
+She was selected to represent the United States at the 2020 Summer Olympics alongside Camilla Feeley, Isabelle Connor, Nicole Sladkov, and Elizaveta Pletneva.
 They finished eleventh in the qualification round for the group all-around.